Artemigos/Dotfiles/README.md

 # Dotfiles

 My personal set of dotfiles.
-Used on Ubuntu 18.04, but will gradually move to something Arch-based.
+Used on Arch linux.

 ## Installing

-To install at least `stow` is needed.
-Stow cancels the restoration process if the files already exists.
+To install `rcm` is needed.
-To make sure everything works look through and remove your conflicting files with configuration, **but be careful an make sure you know what you're doing**.
+To make sure everything gets applied use `rcup -vf` to force restoring files that already exist on the system, **but be careful and make sure you know what you're doing**.

 1. `git clone git@github.com:Artemigos/Dotfiles.git ~/.dotfiles`
-2. `cd ~/.dotfiles && ./restore`
+1. `rcup rcrc`
+1. `rcup`

 ## System dependencies